How Often Do Driverless Vehicles Have Accidents?

 • The vehicles used pre-mapped routes and went through a lot of testing in simulations.

-• Real-world driving can be very different from controlled test conditions.
+• Real-world driving can differ significantly from controlled test conditions.

 Can Self-Driving Cars Ever Be 100% Safe?